 How the Auction Works

-You can download a copy of the 2018 AGM Auction list from ....
+You can download a copy of a past example Auction list from ....
 HERE!

 Our auctions are made up of lots that have been submitted by club members, by members of the public or by estates of members who have passed away.
 Every financial club member can bid on these lots, so ensure that your current subs have been paid.
 Both turn up at the AGM and obtain registration on Saturday morning (get a bidding number), or submit a postal bid (an absentee bid).
 Bidders at the auction will be required to present their firearms licence.